hashicorp/terraform-k8s/README.md

-### :mega: Terraform Cloud Operator v2 Beta :mega:
+# 📣 Terraform Cloud Operator v2 📣

-We are working on a new version of the Terraform Cloud Operator for Kubernetes at [hashicorp/terraform-cloud-operator](https://github.com/hashicorp/terraform-cloud-operator).
-This new version of the operator will bring a cleaner set of CRDs and support for features such as Agent Pools and deploying agents, Run Tasks, and Workspace Notifications.
-If you would like to participate in our beta please see our [installation instructions](https://github.com/hashicorp/terraform-cloud-operator#install-beta-version).
+We are excited to announce the release of the latest version of the Terraform Cloud Operator for Kubernetes, now available at [hashicorp/terraform-cloud-operator](https://github.com/hashicorp/terraform-cloud-operator).
+This update introduces a more streamlined set of CRDs, along with new features such as Agent Pools, the capability to deploy and scale agents, Run Tasks, and Workspace Notifications.
+To learn more about these enhancements and to get started, please checkout our [announcement blog](https://www.hashicorp.com/blog/terraform-cloud-operator-v2-for-kubernetes-is-now-ga)

 <a href="https://terraform.io">
     <img src=".github/tf.png" alt="Terraform logo" title="Terraform" align="left" height="50" />
 </a>

-# Terraform Cloud Operator for Kubernetes
+# Terraform Cloud Operator for Kubernetes (v1)

 The Terraform Cloud Operator for Kubernetes provides first-class integration between [Kubernetes](https://kubernetes.io/) and [Terraform Cloud](https://www.hashicorp.com/products/terraform/editions/cloud/) by extending the Kubernetes control plane to enable lifecycle management of cloud and on-prem infrastructure through [Kubernetes manifests](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/).
 Manifests can be deployed and managed using kubectl, [Terraform](https://registry.terraform.io/providers/hashicorp/kubernetes-alpha/latest), Gitops tools, or any other tool that allows you to manage Kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).